 My Journey Towards Becoming a Funeral Celebrant

-My decision to train to be a Celebrant was inspired by my niece Natasha and her partner Wim who asked me if I would conduct their wedding ceremony.
-I was deeply honoured to be ask to do this for them, particularly as they told me that they couldn’t think of anyone else who they would want to ask.
+My decision to train to be a Celebrant was inspired by being asked by my niece Natasha and her partner Wim to conduct their wedding ceremony.
+I was deeply honoured to do this for them, particularly as they told me that they couldn’t think of anyone else who they would want to ask.

-Without hesitation, I accepted and between us we set about putting the ceremony together.
-Days later I was talking to one of my closest friend told her that I would be conducting Natasha and Wim’s wedding service.
+Between us we set about putting the ceremony together.
+A few days later I was talking to my close friend Hannah and told her that I would be conducting Natasha and Wim’s wedding service.
 Her immediate response was, “Why don’t you train to be a celebrant?
 I can just imagine you doing this as a new career”.

 I take great pride in my work.
 The comments and feedback that I have received from the families I have worked with demonstrate the quality of the ceremonies that I am able to provide.
-You can read some of these comments by following the link to the 'Endorsements' that I have received.
+You can read some of these comments by following the link to 'Endorsements'.